 Top 10 Pronunciation Activities ESL

-Are you ready for some pronunciation practice activities?
+Are you ready for some English pronunciation practice activities?
 Let’s get to it!
 Keep on reading for everything you need to know, including our favourite games for ESL pronunciation.

 #1: Minimal Pairs Bingo